 It felt like the world was crumbling under me.
 I could feel the room spinning and all I could think about were those terrifying lectures and pictures from high school.

-I had been smart and safe, but I had still gotten infected—and there is no cure.
+I’d been smart and safe, but I had still gotten infected—and there is no cure.

 I was there alone and my doctor tried to comfort me.
 I felt calmer and more grounded when she put her arms around me.
 All my fear subsided for a moment and to this day I’m so grateful for that small, simple gesture.